-Aurobindo Ashram (Arvind Ashram or Auro Nivas) is an ashram is located at Dandia Bazar in the city of Vadodara.
-It was the first ever ashram to become so popular in south areas of Gujarat.
+Aurobindo Ashram (Arvind Ashram or Auro Nivas) is an ashram is located at Dandia Bazaar is first ever ashram to become so popular in south areas of Gujarat.

 Aurobindo Ashram served as the residence of Aurobindo Ghose during his stay in Baroda for ~13 years (1894 – 1906) as private secretary to Maharaja Sayajirao Gaekwad III of Baroda.
 During this period, Aurobindo Ghose was also the Professor of English and vice-principal of Baroda College (now The Maharaja Sayajirao University of Baroda).
 In the following years, he gained glory as a social and political thinker, a freedom fighter, a philosopher and a yogi, named Sri Aurobindo.
 The bungalow was then visited by famous people like Lokmanya Tilak, Bipin Chandra Pal, Sister Nivedita and Sakharam Ganesh Dueskar.
 Frequent visitors included wife Mrinalini Devi, sister Sarojini Devi and younger brother Barindar Kumar Ghose.

 The Niwas or bungalow is now an ashram housing a library of Aurobindo literature, a study room and a sales emporium.
 The ashram features relics of Sri Aurobindo, and is open to all for meditation.